JLTRY/mod_jofavcats/README.md

 ## History

-This module was initially maintained by http://www.joomlahill.com
+This module was initially named mod_featcats and maintained by http://www.joomlahill.com It is now maintanied by http://www.jltryoen.fr